Petegem-aan-de-Leie: History

 Old records of Petegem go back to the 12th century.
 Petegem received a city hallmark in 1293 and consisted of two parts.
 Petegem-Binnen (Petegem-city) was located just south of the bridge over the Leie (Lys) to Deinze.
 The church was also located here.
 Petegem-Buiten consisted of several agricultural settlements in the surrounding country.
 Charles the Bold added Petegem-Binnen to the city of Deinze in 1469.
 The parish church of Petegem thus came to stand on the territory of Deinze.
 De Dries, where the roads from Gavere and Oudenaarde converged, served as the center of the village.

 The Kortrijk-Ghent road formed an important connecting road that ran from west to east through Petegem, along which various taverns and inns were established.
 In 1839 the railway line Gent - Kortrijk opened parallel to the stone road.
 Thereafter, industry developed in Petegem.

 Petegem continued to grow and in the mid-1960s a new center district was built south of the old center, where a new town hall was built, a new parish church, a swimming pool and a sports hall.
 This new town hall was used as a police station after the merger, but then fell into disuse when a central police station was built on the Schipdonk Canal.
 The building was demolished in 2016.

-Until 1963 it was simply called Petegem, from that date the suffix -aan-de-Leie was added to the name to distinguish it with Petegem-aan-de-Schelde in the same province, 15 km south.
+Until 1963 it was simply called Petegem, from that date the suffix -aan-de-Leie was added to the name to distinguish it from Petegem-aan-de-Schelde in the same province, 15 km south.
 With the municipal mergers of 1971, Petegem became a sub-municipality of Deinze.

 Petegem was partly part of the marquisate of Deinze and partly part of the Drongen Abbey.
-Hence, its history runs parallel with that of Deinze, of which it is part since the 1971 merger of municipalities.
+Hence, its history runs parallel with that of Deinze, of which it has been part since the 1971 merger of municipalities.